-The Denton County Transportation Authority (DCTA) has established its goal for Disadvantaged Business Enterprise for the fiscal years 2016, 2017 and 2018.
-The proposed goal is 5%.
-Information regarding the goal and goal setting methodology is available by contacting our principle office during normal operating hours.
-DCTA will accept comments on the DBE goal for 30 days beginning June 22, 2015, and continuing through July 22, 2015.
+In accordance with requirements of the US Department of Transportation (USDOT) as set forth in 49 CFR Part 26, Denton County Transportation Authority (DCTA) hereby notifies the public that it has set an overall Disadvantaged Business Enterprise (DBE) goal for federally funded contracts during Fiscal Years 2022 - 2024.
+The proposed goal is 10%.
+Information pertaining to the goal and a description of how it was determined are available by contacting our principal office during normal business hours.
+DCTA will accept comments for 30 days beginning June 22, 2021.
 Comments may be sent to the following: